UpscaleProUpscalePro

 Server-side processing (UpscalePro):

 UpscalePro uses server-side processing with Real-ESRGAN because it produces significantly better results than browser-based alternatives.
-Your images are encrypted in transit and deleted immediately after processing.
+Your images are encrypted in transit and stored securely in your account history.

 What About Copyright?